HaoBytes/HaoBytes.github.io/_pages/about.md

 ---
 permalink: /
-title: "AI and NLP Researcher | Hao Li"
+title: "AI and NLP Researcher"
 author_profile: true
 redirect_from:
   - /about/